|Date||Time||League||Season||Attendance||Dover Star Player||Home Scorers||Away Scorers||Red Cards|

 George Porter collected Frankie Sutherland’s through ball and smacked the inside of the post from the edge of the box.

-Gregory spilled Nortei Nortey’s drilled effort, however was able to clasp onto the loose ball before the onrushing Jamie Allen could score.
+Gregory spilt Nortei Nortey’s drilled effort, however, was able to clasp onto the loose ball before the onrushing Jamie Allen could score.

 But Whites were ahead on 30 minutes thanks to Lokko’s fifth goal of the season.